 In the words of poet and civil rights activist Maya Angelou, “You can’t really know where you are going until you know where you have been.”
 This perfectly sums up the concept of orientation.
 Montello and Sas note that efficient wayfinding requires that the “traveler” be aware of their current location relative to their destination and to the other things (places, objects, spaces) they will encounter in getting there.

 The risk of being improperly oriented is a phenomenon known as “geographic disorientation.”
 You and I know it as getting lost.
 In most settings, getting lost results in mild frustration or inconvenience.
-However, in a healthcare setting, geographic disorientation is commonly a source of anxiety.
+However, in a hospital, geographic disorientation is commonly a source of anxiety.
 In extreme situations, it can even be life threatening.

 Differentiation helps to overcome complexity